kkairos/public-text/GAME-JAMS.md

 List of game jams I think are neat.
 I will include in each:

-A link to a jam, genre, theme, timeframe, and the and notes
+* A link to a jam or related page
+* Frequency
+* Timeframe to complete projects (not including judging)
+* Engine Requirements
+* Genre Requirements
+* Theme Requirements

+Some of these jams will have footnotes on some portion or another.
+For specifics including any target platform requirements, and asset and code reuse rules and guidelines please see the relevant jam pages/organizers.

 Probably perpetually WIP since there's only like four in the list ATM.
 But I thought it would be good to have something to share with folks.